 Dress up your dining room with a bouquet or two of fresh flowers from Costco’s floral department.
-At $9.99 for a mixed seasonal bouquet, including long-lasting flowers like alstroemeria and carnations, you can add a beautiful element to your holiday spread.
+Mixed seasonal bouquets, including long-lasting flowers like alstroemeria and carnations, start around $10.
+Flowers add a beautiful element to your holiday spread.

 Pick up small candle holders filled with tea lights also create a warm ambiance without obstructing anyone’s view (or access to food).
 If you have the space to add some height, Costco’s five-piece LED pillar candles are an affordable, elegant option.
 Want something homemade?
 Here are some easy crafts to brighten any Thanksgiving table.

 Costco has a whole host of ready-to-eat snacks and hors d’oeuvres.
-Here are my top picks:
+Here are some of the top picks: